Skip to content

 Stop.
 There is no recovery path here.

 The private key material lives in the 24-word seed (or 12-word seed) generated at device setup.
-If that seed was never written down, or the paper was destroyed, or the backup is gone, and the device itself is bricked or lost, the private keys are gone.
-There is no encrypted file to attack, no partial information to brute-force from.
+If you never wrote the seed down, the paper burned, or the backup is gone, and the device itself is bricked or lost, the private keys are gone.
+No encrypted file to attack.
+No partial information to brute-force from.

 Some recovery services will take your money anyway.
-They will cite "forensic extraction" or "chip-level analysis" and charge upfront fees for nothing.
-The mathematical reality is unchanged: without the seed, the private key cannot be derived by any process that respects the laws of physics.
+They cite "forensic extraction" or "chip-level analysis" and charge upfront fees for nothing.
+The math does not move.
+Without the seed, no process that respects the laws of physics can derive the private key.
 A 2^256 keyspace is not a software problem.
 It is a physical one.

-The lesson from this scenario, applicable before the loss happens, is covered in Bitcoin self-custody: seed phrases go on steel, in duplicate, in separate physical locations, the day the wallet is set up.
+The lesson, applicable before the loss happens, lives in Bitcoin self-custody.
+Seed phrases go on steel, in duplicate, in separate physical locations, the day you set up the wallet.
 Not the following week.
 That day.

 Scenario C 23 of 24 Seed Words Known

 BIP-39 encodes a checksum into the final word of a mnemonic.
 For a 24-word seed, the last word carries 8 bits of checksum derived from the first 23 words.
-This means that, for any given 23 words with one unknown slot, only a fraction of the 2048-word BIP-39 list produces a valid checksum.
+So for any 23 known words with one unknown slot, only a fraction of the 2048-word BIP-39 list produces a valid checksum.
 The BIP-39 specification at github.com/bitcoin/bips/blob/master/bip-0039/bip-0039.mediawiki defines the checksum construction.
-In practice, for one missing word from a 24-word seed, approximately 2048 candidates pass the checksum filter, and seedrecover.py tests all of them against a known address in under 10 minutes on a standard laptop.
+In practice, for one missing word from a 24-word seed, roughly 2048 candidates pass the checksum filter, and seedrecover.py tests all of them against a known address in under 10 minutes on a standard laptop.

-You need two things: the 23 words you do have, and at least one public Bitcoin address that was derived from that seed.
+You need two things.
+The 23 words you do have, and at least one public Bitcoin address derived from that seed.
 Any historical receive address from your wallet's transaction history works.
-If you have nothing on hand, an AddressDB file (a pre-computed set of known on-chain addresses) covers most cases without requiring a specific address.
+If you have nothing on hand, an AddressDB file (a pre-computed set of known on-chain addresses) covers most cases without a specific address.

 python seedrecover.py \